Should you extend or move house?

 At John Webster Architecture we are asked a lot…How much does it cost to build an extension in Dundee?

-We still hear a figure of £1000.00 per m2 being bandied around, this is now well out of date, it costs more than this in 2018.
+We still hear a figure of £1000.00 per m2 being bandied around, this is now well out of date, and it costs more than this in 2022.

 *Not including the cost of kitchens and bathrooms

-This figure gives you a realistic idea of what if currently costs to build an extension in Dundee and the surrounding areas.
+This figure gives you a realistic idea of what it currently costs to build an extension.

 This is a biggie, you don’t have to move…how good is that!
 You can stay where you are and get what you want…